jbadan/travis-deployment-test/README.md

 # Testing Library

-This library is strictly to test deployment/releases using TravisCI.
+This library is strictly to test deployment/releases using TravisCI. qefqefwewe